Kaggle/learntools/learntools/core/README.md

 The above abstract classes provide convenient shortcuts for defining a problem class without having to explicitly implement the checking logic.
 When they aren't up to the task, you can always implement a `check` method on your `Problem` subclass.
 See the docstring for `Problem.check` for the semantics of this method.

+If you're overriding `Problem.check`, you will probably want to inherit from `CodingProblem`.

 ## Custom interactions

 Occasionally you may want to attach some custom functionality to your problem which can be invoked by the student in the exercise notebook.
 See for example the `VariableSwap` question in the Python track, with its `store_original_ids` method.